Notvek67/Ecommerce-database-project/README.md

 ## Overview

-This project is an SQL-based E-Commerce Database Management System developed during my internship.
+This project is an SQL-based E-Commerce Database Management System developed during an internship.
 It simulates the backend database of an online shopping platform by managing customers, products, orders, shipments, reviews, coupons, and shopping carts.

 ## Technologies Used